siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

   ),
   (
     statement: [
+      A sample of Uranium is decaying.
+Make the following assumptions about the decay of
+      the Uranium sample:
+      - When the sample if first observed, it has a mass of 1 kilogram.
+      - Initially the sample is decaying at a rate of $1.55 times 10^(-10)$ kilograms per year.
+      - The rate of decay is proportional to the mass of the sample.
+      + Build a differential equation that pairs with these assumptions to make model for the mass of the sample.
+      + Use Euler's
+        method in Excel, or an equivalent
+        software, with
+        a step size of
+        $1 "million years"$ to construct a graph that approximates a solution to this
+        differential equation.
+      + Use this graph approximate the half-life of the sample.
+      + Repeat parts (b) and (c) multiple times with different $Delta$s that you choose in order to write down as good an appoximation to the actual half half-life as you can.
+(Accuate up to at least $3$ decimal places.)
+    ],
+    solution: [
+      + Way 1 is good
+      + Way 2 is better
+    ],
+  ),
+  (
+    statement: [
       /* A word question.*/
       A pilot of a fighter plane in the airforce is given by her commanding officer